History of United Airlines: Beginnings

 United Airlines was the creation of aviation pioneer William Boeing, who started out in the airplane business in 1916.
-His Boeing Airplane Company, as it was then called, achieved the first international postal delivery in 1919, and he went on to establish United Aircraft Corp. in 1928.
-It was this UAC that acquired mail and passenger service operator Pacific Air Transport on January 1, 1928, then renamed Boeing Aircraft & Transport Co., merged with Pratt & Whitney Aircraft in early 1929 to form United Aircraft and Transport Corporation (UATC).
+His Boeing Airplane Company, achieved the first international postal delivery in 1919, and he went on to establish Boeing Air Transport (BAT) in 1927.
+In 1928 his company acquired mail and passenger service operator, Pacific Air Transport, and was renamed the company Boeing Airplane & Transport Corporation.
+In early 1929 the name was changed again to United Aircraft & Transport Corporation (UATC) and merged with Pratt & Whitney Aircraft.
 UATC acquired America's first scheduled passenger services carrier Stout Air Services on April 29, 1929, the nation's first scheduled service (mail only) operator Varney Air Lines in early 1930, and finally National Air Transport (a large Chicago-based mail-only carrier) on May 7, 1930.
 On March 28, 1931, UATC formed the corporation United Air Lines, Inc. to manage its airline subsidiaries.
-Thus, United Airlines makes the claim to be the oldest commercial airline in the United States by dint of its Varney acquisition.

-Varney was founded by Walter Varney in Boise, Idaho.
-Varney's chief pilot Leon D. "Lee" Cuddeback flew the first contract air mail flight in a Swallow biplane from Varney's Boise headquarters to the railroad mail hub at Pasco, Washington on April 5, 1926, and returned the following day with 200 pounds of mail.
-Varney Airlines' original 1925 hangar served as a portion of the terminal building for the Boise Airport until 2003, when the structure was replaced.
+Varney Air Lines was founded in Boise, Idaho by Walter Varney who ended up playing an interesting role both aviation and United's history.
+Varney's chief pilot Leon D. "Lee" Cuddeback flew the first contract air mail flight in a Swallow biplane from Varney's Boise headquarters to the railroad mail hub at Pasco, Washington on April 6, 1926, and returned the following day with 200 pounds of mail.
+Varney Air Lines' original 1925 hangar served as a portion of the terminal building for the Boise Airport until 2003, when the structure was replaced.
+And Continental Airlines' is the successor to Speed Lines, which Varney also founded in 1932 and whose name changed to Varney Speed Lines in 1934.

-Through its string of successful acquisitions, United Air Lines provided coast-to-coast passenger and mail services by 1930.
+With its string of successful acquisitions, United Air Lines was able to provide coast-to-coast passenger and mail services by 1930.
 It took 27 hours to fly the route, one way.
 Boeing Air Transport hired registered nurse Ellen Church to assist passengers; United claims Church as the first airline stewardess.
 In Chicago, United Air Lines hired the first airline dietitian Ella Gertrude McMullen in July 1937.

 Following the Air Mail scandal of 1930, the Air Mail Act of 1934 banned the common ownership of manufacturers and airlines.
 UATC's President Philip G. Johnson was forced to resign and moved to Trans-Canada Airlines, the future Air Canada.
 UATC was broken into three separate companies.
 UATC's manufacturing interests east of the Mississippi River became United Aircraft (the future United Technologies), while its manufacturing interests west of the Mississippi became Boeing Airplane Company.
 The airline interests became United Air Lines.
 The airline company's new president, hired to make a fresh start as airmail contracts were re-awarded in 1934, was William A. Patterson, who remained as president until 1963.